 We conducted hands-on testing with 8 parents to find the best booster car seat for 4-10 year olds (usually about 40 to 100 lbs).
-We identified the best booster seats in terms of ease of use, price, safety, reliability, and its ability to accomodate a wide range of weights and heights.
+We identified the best booster seats in terms of ease of use, price, safety, reliability, and its ability to accommodate a wide range of weights and heights.
 The results revealed four primary brands to focus on: Britax, Graco, Evenflo, and Recaro.
 If you're interested in our reviews of infant car seats instead, click here, and for convertible car seats click here (convertible car seats under $150 are here).
 Before we tell you the results, let's list a few things to pay attention to when finding the best booster car seat for your child.
 When we did our hands-on reviews to find the best booster seats of the year, we focused mostly on flexibility, convenience, ease of use, comfort, safety, and price.
 If you want to see more details about each of these factors, scroll down to the bottom of this article.
 Otherwise, let's get into the results!

 |Model and Link to Amazon||Our Rating|

 |#3.
 Graco Affix with LATCH|

 |#4.
 Clek Oobr High-back|

 Here are the Best Booster Seats of 2018!